Introduction

 Time Divider

 This parameter affects the time step used for solving physics equations.
 It can be viewed as a time remap controller.
-For instance, a value of 5 produces a slower animation similar to high precision slow motion.
-Default value is 1.
+For instance, a value of 5 produces a slower animation similar to high-precision slow motion.
+The default value is 1.

 Collision Tolerance

 This parameter specifies the constraint and collision tolerance of the solver.
-Default value is 25.
-Small values often reduce gaps between touching bodies, but may introduce overlap or instability when collision occur.
+The default value is 50.
+Small values often reduce gaps between touching bodies but may introduce overlap or instability when collisions occur.

 Substeps

 This parameter allows you to subdivide the time step.
-Default value is 2.
-Higher value may produce a simulation of higher quality at the expense of extra computation time.
+The default value is 2.
+Higher values may produce a simulation of higher quality at the expense of extra computation time.

 Keyframe Animation